-The court ruled out that when there is a vacancy the place has to be filled by the person of the same class and if there is no one to fill up that place then the place is open to be filled by the person of any other class.
+The court ruled out that when there is a vacancy the place has to be filled by a person of the same class and if there is no one to fill up that place then the place is open to be filled by the person of any other class.

 Human rights are the rights that serve the purpose and needs of an individual.
 These are the rights against society rather than an individual. these rights are absolute as a person can’t put aside his human nature.
 The rights inculcate the resources, benefits, and immunity to all the people living in that society.

 Human rights jurisprudence is the application to fulfill the human rights obligation.

 PREM SHANKAR v.
 DELHI ADMINISTRATION, AIR 1980 SC 1535